Josh Bergeron: Take the shot when it's your turn - Salisbury Post

 Other options for sharable photos: ask if it’s OK to take a selfie while you’re getting the vaccine, ask someone if they can take a picture of you in front of the dividers inside of the YMCA, bring a friend or family member to take a picture or post an image of the button or sticker.

 Picture or not, get vaccinated so another spike in positives, hospitalizations and deaths isn’t in the future.
 Fewer than 50% of Rowan County residents 65 and older have received a vaccine.

-If that percentage holds across the general public, the pandemic might stick around in North Carolina into next year.
+If that percentage holds across the general public, the pandemic might stick around at concerning levels in North Carolina into next year.

-For people who aren’t fond of the restrictions we’re living with, being vaccinated means saying goodbye to COVID-19 and mask wearing, too.
+For people who aren’t fond of the restrictions we’re living with, getting vaccinated means they’ll end sooner.

 Josh Bergeron is editor of the Salisbury Post.